padogrid/bundle-none-tutorial-padogrid/README.md

 The `start_group` command will start the five (5) Pado clusters that you created.
 Each cluster starts two (2) members and one (1) locator.
 The members are configured with 1GB of maximum heap size and the locators with 512MB of maximum heap size.
 This means you should have about `2.5*5=12.5GB` of free memory in order to run all of the clusters.

 If you don't have enough free memory then you can remove some of the clusters using the `remove_cluster` command, which removes the specified cluster and updates the group accordingly.
-The following example remove the 'grid4' cluster.
+The following example remove the `grid4` cluster.

-**Do not remove `grid0` which is the parent grid that orchestrates other grids.**
+:exclamation: *Do not remove `grid0` which is the parent grid that orchestrates other grids.*

 ```bash
 # Remove cluster named 'grid4'